-Resourcefully Innovate and Flexibly Adapt: Our leaders see change as an opportunity, constantly learning and creating new ways for Edward Waters University to be successful and grow.
+Resourcefully Innovate and Flexibly Adapt: Our leaders see change as an opportunity, constantly learning and creating new ways for Edward Waters College to be successful and grow.

-Build Teamwork that Makes Edward Waters University Successful: Our leaders put the needs of Edward Waters University first by building consensus, working across department lines, and taking advantage of the powers of joined forces toward shared goals.
+Build Teamwork that Makes Edward Waters College Successful: Our leaders put the needs of Edward Waters College first by building consensus, working across department lines, and taking advantage of the powers of joined forces toward shared goals.

 Coach, Delegate, and Ensure Performance: Our leaders set high performance expectations and give people opportunities, feedback, and the latitude to learn and succeed.

-EWU values diversity and is an equal opportunity employer.
-EWU will make reasonable accommodations for qualified disabled applicants or employees.
+EWC values diversity and is an equal opportunity employer.
+EWC will make reasonable accommodations for qualified disabled applicants or employees.